IBM/IBM-RPA-Toolkit-for-BAW/README.md

 ## Downloads

 Finally, here the link to the toolkit, hope you find it useful!
-All comments and improvement suggestions are most welcome 👍🏻

 [IBM RPA Toolkit for BAW](https://github.com/juseljuk/IBM-RPA-Toolkit-for-BAW/blob/master/downloads/IBM_RPA.twx)

 Also, here's the link to the bot WAL scipt file, that works together with the `Test Synchronous Integration` CSHS testing service.
-Just make sure to publish the bot to your RPA tenant using the name _**HelloWorld**_ and `Set as Production` flag enabled.
+Just make sure to publish the bot to your RPA tenant using the name _**HelloWorld**_ and `Set as production` flag enabled.

 ![](./images/wal.png)

 [Test Bot Script](https://github.com/juseljuk/IBM-RPA-Toolkit-for-BAW/blob/master/downloads/IBM_RPA.twx)

+##

+All comments and improvement suggestions are most welcome 👍🏻

+> Author Jukka Juselius, jukka.juselius@fi.ibm.comments